-State-Owned Enterprise - Definition
+State-Owned Enterprise - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.